 - The trio's stint on BBC Southern Counties radio.
 The three of them received a number of calls from listeners praising them for their program, but Jeremy admitted more than once that the staff were having to assure callers that the trio would be gone the next day.

-- Jeremy Clarkson being let go from the series in 2015 after punching a producer over food immediately hammered the fanbase into three sides: those who thought that Clarkson was justifiably dismissed for an act of severe misconduct, those who felt that he was in the wrong but that firing him was an over-reaction, and those who thought that the whole thing was a smokescreen and an excuse for the notoriously left-wing BBC to persecute Clarkson for his political views.
+- Jeremy Clarkson being let go from the series in 2015 after punching a producer over food immediately hammered the fanbase into three sides: those who thought that Clarkson was justifiably dismissed for an act of severe misconduct, those who felt that he was in the wrong but that firing him was an over-reaction, and those who thought that the whole thing was a smokescreen and an excuse for the allegedly left-wing BBC to persecute Clarkson for his political views.
 That is all that needs to be said.

 - Cargo Ship: The show is pretty much the embodiment of this trope.